armory/docs-cdaas/content/en/get-started/lambda/index.md

 ## Create S3 buckets

-You need to store your Lambda function as a zip file in an S3 bucket, and S3 bucket needs to be in the same region you deploy to.
-For this guide, you are going to deploy the Lambda function to four regions so you need to create four buckets:
+You need to store your AWS Lambda function as a zip file in an S3 bucket, and S3 bucket needs to be in the same region you deploy to.
+For this guide, you are going to deploy the AWS Lambda function to four regions so you need to create four buckets:

 | Region | Bucket Name |